 May 15 th All required 4-H and FFA paperwork due to the Clarke County Extension Office by 4:00 PM May 15 th All species identification deadline (except rabbits, poultry, and bottle animals) for all 4-H exhibits in 4-H Online by 11:59 PM All YQCA certificates are due at the Clarke County Extension Office by 4:00PM.
 (Exhibitors showing cattle, rabbits, poultry, sheep, goats, and swine must have this certificate.)
 May 24 Fairentry opens for Communication & Clothing Event items.

 June 7th Deadline to enter Communication & Clothing Event items.

-July 1st FFA members who will be showing poultry, rabbits, or bottle animals, must have them properly identified on the required paperwork and the paperwork must be turned into the Clarke County Extension Office by 4pm.
-July 1st Poultry, rabbit, and bottle animal identification deadline in 4-H Online by 11:59 PM All 4-H and FFA species entries deadline in FairEntry by 11:59 PM.
+July 1st FFA members who will be showing poultry, rabbits, breeding beef, dairy cattle, swine, sheep, goats or horses, must have them properly identified on the required paperwork and the paperwork must be turned into the Clarke County Extension Office by 4pm July 1st Poultry, rabbit, and bottle animal identification deadline in 4-H Online by 11:59 PM All 4-H and FFA species entries deadline in FairEntry by 11:59 PM.
 July 12th Static Exhibit entry deadline in FairEntry by 11:59 PM